 Establishing a wedding budget is the most important step in the wedding planning process.
 Your budget guides every decision you make and helps you determine when you can spend more and when you need to cut back.
-As a rule of thumb taking caring for your guests (think the venue, food and drinks) is about 40%.
+As a rule of thumb taking care of your guests (think the venue, food and drinks) is about 40%.
 The rest is split between things like photography, transportation, entertainment, and stationery.

 But since this is your first wedding, knowing what a realistic budget is for the location of your wedding can be challenging.
 Wedding costs vary depending on where you are.
 When you’re setting your budget, you want to be sure you’ve allocated your funds correctly.